determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

 |

 In this step, you learned how to add a few new lines of code in order to report training and validation metrics to the Determined master.
-Next, we’ll modify our script to report checkpoints.
+Next, we'll modify our script to report checkpoints.

 ***********************
  Step 3: Checkpointing
 ***********************

 Checkpointing periodically during training and reporting the :ref:`checkpoints <checkpoints>` to the master gives us the ability to stop and restart training.
-In this section, we’ll modify our script for the purpose of checkpointing.
+In this section, we'll modify our script for the purpose of checkpointing.

-In this step, we’ll run our experiment using the ``model_def_checkpoints.py`` script and its accompanying ``checkpoints.yaml`` experiment configuration file.
+In this step, we'll run our experiment using the ``model_def_checkpoints.py`` script and its accompanying ``checkpoints.yaml`` experiment configuration file.

 .. include:: ../../../_shared/note-premade-tutorial-script.txt